 Women's Foundation of Mississippi (MS): The Women’s Foundation of Mississippi is dedicated to improving the lives of women and girls by promoting social change and economic self-sufficiency through advocacy and strategic grantmaking.

-Women's Foundation of Montana (MO): The Women's Foundation of Montana makes grants that benefit women and girls as well as our communities overall.
+Women's Foundation of Montana (MT): The Women's Foundation of Montana makes grants that benefit women and girls as well as our communities overall.
 As the only statewide fund dedicated to funding for women and girls, donations are leveraged through our endowment.
 Our grant–making is focused on lasting change for women and girls.

 Women's Foundation of Southern Arizona (AZ): The Women's Foundation of Southern Arizona is a social change organization committed to helping women and girls overcome economic, political, gender, and social barriers.